audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 ### Passing Selected Audio to Nyquist <a href="#passing_selected_audio_to_nyquist" id="passing_selected_audio_to_nyquist"></a>

-For process and analyze type plug-ins, Nyquist runs the plug-in code on each selected track in turn.
+For process and analyze type plugins, Nyquist runs the plugin code on each selected track in turn.
 The audio data is passed from Audacity to Nyquist as a variable called **\*TRACK\*** (the asterisks are part of the name).

 * For mono tracks, the value of \*TRACK\* is a "sound" (which is a Nyquist [data type](https://en.wikipedia.org/wiki/Data\_type)).
 * For stereo tracks, the value of \*TRACK\* is an "array".
 An array is a special kind of ordered list.
 The array has two elements, both of which are "sounds".
 The first element holds audio data from the left channel, and the second element hold data from the right channel.

-The selected audio is only available to "process" and "analyze" type plug-ins (including the compound types "tool process" and "tool analyze").
+The selected audio is only available to "process" and "analyze" type plugins (including the compound types "tool process" and "tool analyze").

 ### Time and Durations <a href="#time_and_durations" id="time_and_durations"></a>

-The way that time and durations are handled depends on the type of plug-in.
+The way that time and durations are handled depends on the type of plugin.

-For process and analyze type plug-ins, the start time of the selection is seen as "time = 0", and the length of the selection is seen as one unit of time.
+For process and analyze type plugins, the start time of the selection is seen as "time = 0", and the length of the selection is seen as one unit of time.
 The absolute length of the sound in seconds can be computed one of the following ways:

 ```lisp
 ;Lisp